How switching from salaried employment to self-employment affects your pension

 Private savings

-Did you save money in an open or locked savings account?
+Did you save money in a locked or open savings account?
 If so, you may have to pay taxes in Box 1 or Box 3:

 • With a locked savings account, you cannot access your money during the agreed term.
 You cannot withdraw any funds, but you can deposit money.
 The money you deposit into the bank account is tax-deductible.
 The balance in your locked account is exempt from tax.
 When it is disbursed, you pay taxes on it in Box 1.

 • Do you have an open savings account?
 If so, you can withdraw money from the account whenever you please.
-The Dutch tax authorities will add the balance in your open account to your Box 3 assets.
+The Tax Admiinistration will add the balance in your open account to your Box 3 assets.
 This is the part of your income that you pay taxes on.

 Fiscal old-age reserve (FOR)